The Satanic Temple: Protect Children Project

 Launched by the Satanic Temple in the spring of 2014, the Protect Children Project aims to offer "First Amendment protection to support children who may be at risk for being subjected to mental or physical abuse in school by teachers and administrators through the use of solitary confinement, restraints, and corporal punishment."
 The Protect Children Project's website asked participants to print out pre-written letters to send to their respective school boards on a day designated as "Protect Children Day" as a form of protest.
 In March 2017, the Satanic Temple launched an anti-spanking campaign against corporal punishment in schools, as part of the Protect Children Project.
 They unveiled billboards in Texas which read "Never be hit in school again.
 Exercise your religious rights."

 Collegiate Affiliate Program

 The Collegiate Affiliate Program (CAP) is the Satanic Temple's campaign to provide post-secondary students with advocacy for Satanic representation on their school's campuses.
-CAP groups work with a Minister of Satan to create projects and a mission for the student group based off institutional guidelines and specific objectives.
+CAP groups work with a Minister of Satan to create projects and a mission for the student group based on institutional guidelines and specific objectives.
 This campaign is currently only in the US, on campuses that already have religious groups.